ErnestChng/bt4222-proj/README.md

 ## 01 Data Collection

-Run the following command to scrape data and write it to the respective folders
+Run the following command to scrape data and write it to the respective folders.

+*Note: Running this will overwrite existing files, so only run this if you are sure you want to overwrite the files.*

+`python scripts/01_Data.py -t overwrite`

+Run the following command to merge existing data.

-`python scripts/01_data.py`
+`python scripts/01_Data.py -t merge`

 ### Macro Data